 Financial aid is a crucial part of helping students go to college.
 Sadly, low-income students attend college at only half the rate of their higher-income peers — even when they are equally qualified.

 Let’s work together to change that statistic by making sure more of our students apply for and secure financial aid to help pay for college!
 Last year, approximately 57 percent of West Virginia’s 12th-grade students completed a FAFSA.
-This year, we hope to hit at least 60 percent by May 1!
+This year, we hit 60 percent by May 5!
 Use this dashboard to check in on how your school is doing.

 Percentage of Senior Class Completing a FAFSA